sunfounder/kepler-kit/docs/source/video_course/lesson60.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 60 : Control NeoPixel Colors with a Joystick in MicroPython
+Lesson 60: Control NeoPixel Colors with a Joystick in MicroPython
 =============================================================================

 This tutorial covers controlling an LED strip with a joystick using the Raspberry Pi Pico W: